No smoking sign

 The Lullaby Trust has teamed up with other charities and organisations in The Smoking in Pregnancy Challenge Group to produce resources around smoking in pregnancy.
 These resources can be accessed here.

-Guides and infographics to inform health professionals and support conversations with pregnant women who smoke and are inquiring about e-cigarettes can be downloaded here.
+Guides and infographics to inform health professionals and support conversations with pregnant women who smoke and are inquiring about vapes can be downloaded here.